Child protection in England Serious case reviews

 - identify action to drive improvements in the prevention of death, serious injury or harm to children.

-HM Government (2013) Working together to safeguard children: a guide to inter-agency working to safeguard and promote the welfare of children (PDF).
-London: HM Government.
+HM Government (2015) Working together to safeguard children: a guide to inter-agency working to safeguard and promote the welfare of children (PDF).
+[London]: Department for Education (DfE).